 More about Predicting

 The reader must examine the facts in a novel or real-life situation to make an inference.
 Here is an example.

 Bill walks into the Verizon store wearing a wet bathing suit.
 He carries his iPhone in his hand.
 The screen is cloudy with condensation.
 A drop of water falls from the iPhone to the floor.

-You can infer that Bill most likely damaged his iPhone by dropping it in water while swimming.
+You can infer that Bill most likely damaged his iPhone by dropping it in the water while swimming.
 He is in the store to get it repaired.
 These are facts drawn from the information provided.

 Activity #1 – Brochure Fold Graphic Organizer